 If so, how can we treat it?

-Are any of my medicines affecting my sexual function?
+Are any of my medications affecting my sexual function?

-If so, can we change them?Is there an alternative medicine that will not affect my sexual function?Could any of my lifestyle habits be affecting my sexual function, such as smoking?
+If so, can we change them?Is there an alternative medication that will not affect my sexual function?Could any of my lifestyle habits be affecting my sexual function, such as smoking?

 About Treatment Options What are the possible treatments for erectile dysfunction?Which treatment is appropriate for me?
 Why?What should I do to prepare for treatment?What risks and side effects should I expect?Will treatment affect my normal activities?Will I be able to father children after treatment?What is likely to happen without treatment?

-What are the benefits/side effects of these medicines?Will these medicines interact with other medicines, over-the-counter products, or dietary or herbal supplements that I am already taking?Are there any alternative or complementary therapies that will help me?
+What are the benefits/side effects of these medications?Will these medications interact with other medications, over-the-counter products, or dietary or herbal supplements that I am already taking?Are there any alternative or complementary therapies that will help me?